 Both individual accounts and teams can use groups to manage access to repositories.
 Teams also use groups to grant members rights, to create repositories, and to administer the team.
 Groups consist of one or more members all of which must have a Bitbucket Cloud individual account.

 This page contains the following topics:

 Groups Management Controls: individual account

-To manage groups, regardless of the account type, go to the Manage page (Avatar>Manage account) and choose Groups.
+To manage groups, regardless of the account type, go to the Manage page (avatar > Settings) and choose User groups.
 The Groups page for an individual account has the following controls: (1) repository access, (2) Edit or remove a group, (3) member list; click on a user name to go to their home page, (4) remove user from group; click the x symbol to remove that member from the group.
 Go here to see the controls for a team.